-The Internal Model Independent Validation governance follows the overall internal model governance (as above) in Section B.3.3.1 - Role of the internal model in the risk management system.
+The Internal Model Independent Validation governance follows the overall internal model governance (as above).

 B.3.4 ORSA CONTRIBUTION TO THE ERM FRAMEWORK

 SCOR's ORSA is a key mechanism of the ERM framework and is an integral part of the risk management system.
 It leverages the capital management and strategic planning processes.